gauravgs/Freehand.io-1/README.md

 -    Give us Simple Hand Drawn sketch of how Website should look and we will give you its code .:smiley:
 -    So get up and draw your website , we got you covered .
 - This repo contains code for our [Website](https://freehand.ml/)
+- Previous Commits are present in this [Repo](https://github.com/nikhildsahu/Freehand.io)

 ## Features
  - Currently we can detect and code 4 components.